GCCA's action programme

-This will involve supporting actions in line with local priorities in terms of integrated management and in particular Local ICZM Plans, when available.
-The preparation and implementation of these actions will have to involve all the decision-making levels and competent services in order to clearly define the problem, the challenges and stakes, the potential solutions and the practical modalities that can be implemented.
-The actions will have to involve the State structures specialized in the implementation of each of them (for example: Water and Forestry, DPN, DAMCP), supervised at the general level by the DEEC.
+This involves supporting actions in line with local priorities in terms of integrated management and in particular Local ICZM Plans, when available.
+The preparation and implementation of these actions are expected to involve all the decision-making levels and competent services in order to clearly define the problem, the challenges and stakes, the potential solutions and the practical modalities that can be implemented.
+The actions involve the State structures specialized in the implementation of each of them (for example: Water and Forestry, DPN, DAMCP), supervised at the general level by the DEEC.
 Each action should also promote community participation throughout the process, from the collection of community views during initial planning to implementation, and take into account the time needed for studies and pre-testing in order to have a benchmarking of actions in an appropriate time frame.
-The actions to be supported will make it possible to implement a range of measures on a pilot basis by associating institutions specialized in the implementation of each of them.
+The actions are aimed at implementing a range of measures on a pilot basis by associating institutions specialised in the implementation of each of them.

 - A dredging operation of the Somone, whose silting brought by the rising tides endangers the mangrove and the whole ecosystem of the lagoon;